Pierniki/nextjs-gql-codegen-t0-starter/README.md

 # Create T0 App

-Next.js starter with gql codegen setup using t3 app a a base
+Next.js starter with gql codegen setup using t3 app as a base